mantidproject/mantid/dev-docs/source/MVPTutorial/ModelExerciseSolution.rst

 Model Exercise Solution
 =======================

-The Model should now contain the following class:
+The model should now contain the following class:

 .. code-block:: python